saleor/saleor-docs/docs/getting-started/configuration.md

 #### `AVATAX_AUTOCOMMIT`

 Defaults to `False`.
-Determines, if all transactions sent to Avalara should be committed by default.
+This variable determines, if all transactions sent to Avalara should be committed by default.